Perkedel/Lah-Mboh/CONTRIBUTING.md

 	- [SLADE](https://slade.mancubus.net/) for lump edits such as compiling ACS, Aligning & Adding Textures, compressing PNG, etc.
 	- [Sekaiju](https://openmidiproject.opal.ne.jp/) for MIDI
 	- Audacity for recording, audio edit, & coversion
+	- Pixelorama for Pixel art
+	- Krita or GIMP if you want more advanced raster art.
+	- Inkscape if you want vector art, but unfortunately, it does not render Pixel Perfect because rudimentary vector to raster conversion we all only know of!

 ## Submitting Levels